Educational developer tools & learning resources for software development & cybersecurity students — Learn more about our mission

 Educational Content: This article is written for educational purposes to help developers and cybersecurity students understand software concepts.
 Always follow ethical guidelines and applicable laws.

 Let me be honest with you — when I first started building web tools, security felt like something you bolted on at the end.
 Throw on an SSL cert, hash the passwords, call it a day.
-That mindset aged like milk.
+That mindset aged like milk left on a dashboard in July.
+In 2026, the threat surface has grown in ways that genuinely surprise even experienced developers.
+And worse, the attacks that are succeeding aren't coming from elite nation-state hackers — they're coming from automated tools, repurposed AI, and script runners that cost almost nothing to operate at massive scale.

-We've seen cases where developers received what looked like a legitimate code review request from a known open-source maintainer.
-The attached diff contained a malicious dependency.
-No typos, no red flags, just a well-written message from a spoofed address.
+We've seen cases where developers received what appeared to be a legitimate code review request from a known open-source maintainer.
+The attached diff contained a malicious dependency injection.
+No typos, no red flags — just a well-written message from a spoofed address that slipped past several experienced engineers.

-What you can do: Stop relying on "it looked sketchy" as your filter.
+What you can do: Stop relying on "it looked sketchy" as your primary filter.
 Implement DMARC, DKIM, and SPF on every domain you own.
-Train yourself and your team to verify out-of-band — if someone sends you something sensitive, call or message them on a separate channel before acting on it.
+Train yourself and your team to verify out-of-band — if someone sends you something involving code, credentials, or access requests, confirm it through a completely separate channel before acting.
+Make this verification a written policy, not just a suggestion.

-2. Supply Chain Attacks Are Hitting npm and Composer Hard
+2. Supply Chain Attacks Are Systematically Targeting npm and Composer

-The idea is simple but devastating: instead of attacking your application directly, attackers compromise a library or package that your application depends on.
-You install a perfectly legitimate-looking update and suddenly your production server is exfiltrating environment variables to an attacker's endpoint.
+This one keeps security researchers up at night, and it should concern every developer building with open-source dependencies — which is essentially everyone.
+The attack model is elegant in its cruelty: instead of targeting your application directly, attackers compromise a library your application depends on.
+You install a legitimate-looking update, code review passes because the package name is trusted, and suddenly your production server is quietly exfiltrating environment variables to an attacker-controlled endpoint.

 There were over 7,000 malicious packages identified on npm in 2025 alone.
-Some were typosquats — packages named expres instead of express.
-Others were legitimate packages that got taken over after the original maintainer abandoned them or sold their npm account.
+Some were typosquats — packages named expres instead of express, or lodahs instead of lodash.
+Others were legitimate packages that got taken over after original maintainers abandoned them, sold their npm accounts, or had their credentials compromised.
+PHP's Composer ecosystem has similar exposure — several Packagist packages have been targeted through maintainer account takeovers, with attackers inserting malicious code into minor version updates that appeared routine.

-What you can do: Lock your dependency versions with package-lock.json or composer.lock and commit those files.
-Use tools like npm audit, Snyk, or Socket.dev to monitor your dependency tree.
-Avoid pulling in packages for trivial tasks — if you need to check if a number is odd, write the one line yourself.
+What you can do: Lock your dependency versions with package-lock.json or composer.lock and commit those files to version control.
+Treat any PR that touches the lock file as requiring extra scrutiny.
+Use tools like npm audit, Snyk, or Socket.dev to monitor your dependency tree continuously — not just at install time.
+Avoid pulling in packages for trivial tasks that you could implement in a few lines.
+And be genuinely skeptical of unexpected minor version updates from packages that haven't been updated in years.

 3. Prompt Injection Is the New SQL Injection